gregdetre/healthyselfjournal/docs/reference/libraries/FASTHTML.md

 Elements with HTMX attributes trigger server requests that return HTML partials for DOM updates.

+In 0.12+, routes should return plain strings or FastHTML elements; avoid wrapping in Starlette `HTMLResponse`/`JSONResponse` since FastHTML now wraps responses appropriately.
+Annotating return types as `str`/`JSONResponse` can cause double-wrapping; prefer no explicit annotation or `-> str` only when returning strings.

 ## API Patterns and Best Practices

-### Route Handling
+### Route Handling (0.12+)

-- FastHTML routes handle only GET and POST by default (more idiomatic and simpler)
-- Use `FastHTML.add_route` for custom routing needs
+- Routes handle GET/POST by default.
+Use `FastHTML.add_route` if needed.
-- Return HTML elements or strings directly from route functions
+- Return HTML elements or strings directly; FastHTML generates the correct Starlette response.
+- For JSON, return Python dicts; FastHTML will emit a JSON response (or use Starlette responses directly if necessary for headers/streaming).

 ### Component Patterns